 Before we open the magazine, it’s worth taking a quick look at the Macintosh models available in 1985.
 There were two: the Macintosh 128K and Macintosh 512K (the Fat Mac).

 Pick up your copy of MacUser October 1985 from the Internet Archive.
-I include references to magazine page numbers but bear in mind that PDF page numbers can diverge quite a bit.
+Be aware that PDF page numbers do diverge from the magazine page numbers.

 The Editor’s Desktop